galaxyproject/training-material/topics/ecology/tutorials/Biodiversity data exploration/tutorial.md

 >        - {% icon param-select %} *"Select column containing latitudes in decimal degrees"*: `c2`
 >        - {% icon param-select %} *"Select column containing longitudes in decimal degrees"*: `c3`
 >
->    You must get three outputs.
+>    You have to get three outputs.
 Two text file containing a table with information on the beta diversity and one text file with the list of species that has a SCBD larger than the mean SCBD.
 One data collection with PNG files showing multiple plots according to one type of variable in order to vizualize the beta diversity.
 >
 >
 {: .hands_on}